-A team of environmental consultants organized meetings with the primary and secondary stakeholders of the proposed transmission line area, including local residents, and representatives of other institutions.
-The team visited various prominent places in the project area to meet the targeted audience.
-During these meetings a simple, non-technical description of the project was given, along with an overview of the project's likely human and environmental impact.
+A team of environmental consultants organized meetings with the primary and secondary stockholders of the proposed transmission line area, including local residents, business community, servants and representatives other The team visited institutions. prominent places in the project area to meet the targeted audience.
+During meetings simple, non-technical description of the project was given, along with an overview of the project's likely human and environmental impact.
 Following the project description, a discussion was held so that the participants could voice their concerns and opinions.
 These concerns and suggestions were recorded in field notes.
 Participants were also asked to suggest alternatives in case of their particular concerns.

 Public consultation meetings were held at prominent locations, with major stakeholders engaged in various activities e.g. jobs, business, labor, households.
 The meetings with local businessmen, shopkeepers, local residents, civil servants, representatives of civil society and senior citizens in the project area were arranged.
 Project description was explained in simple language.
 All the stakeholders were encouraged to ask questions and share their concerns related to the project.